react-tags/react-tags/README.md

 #### onClearAll
 This callback is if present is triggered when "clear all" button is clicked.
 You can set the [`tags`](#tags) prop to empty in this callback.

+#### maxTags
+This prop specifies the maximum count of tags to be added.
+Incase the tags exceed, error will show up to convey the maximum tag limit has reached.

 ## Styling
 `<ReactTags>` does not come up with any styles.
 However, it is very easy to customize the look of the component the way you want it.
 By default, the component provides the following classes with which you can style -